pyomeca/bioptim/README.md

 In this section, we perform mhe on the pendulum example.

 ### The mhe.py file
 In this example, we apply mhe (Moving Horizon Estimation) on a simple pendulum simulation.
-To better understand this example, let’s take a look at the structure of the code.

-First of all, the generate_data function generates states (X_), controls (U_) and marker trajectories (Y_ ) for our pendulum example, using scipy.integrate.solve_ivp.
-It also returns noisy data for the marker trajectories (Y_N).

-The check_results function returns Y_est which corresponds to the estimated marker trajectories, based on the generated controls Xs (which is one of the arguments of the check_results function).

-The `plot_true_X` function allows user to simply plot the generated states X_.
-The `plot_true_U` function allows user to simply plot the generated controls U_.

-The warm_start_mhe function is used to shift forward to the next frame, discarding the oldest frame (estimated controls and states) of the window.
-At the same time, the function returns the discarded controls X_out.

-In the prepare_ocp function, we define the model path, the dynamics, the initial guesses, the path constraints, the control path constraints.
-We also add objective functions to the objective_functions list.

-In the main, different parameters are defined.
-The duration of the simulation : `Tf = 5s`,
-the number of shooting nodes : `N = 500`,
-the STD of noise added to measurements : `noise_std = 0.05`,
-the max torque applied to the model : `T_max = 2`,
-the number of frames of the mhe window :` N_mhe = 10`.

-Please, note that this problem can be solved with both `acados` and `ipopt`.
-The options associated to these solvers are defined in `options_ipopt` and `options_acados`.
+We generate data (states, controls, and marker trajectories) to simulate the movement of a pendulum, using `scipy.integrate.solve_ivp`.
+These data are used to perform mhe.

-Then, we solve the problem with the 10 first shooting nodes, and we perform N–Nmhe = 490 iterations to solve the complete problem.
-For each iteration, we update Y_i so that we simulate a real time data acquisition, we update the list of objectives, we solve the problem with the new frame added to the window, we discard the oldest frame with the `warm_start_mhe function`, and we save it in X_est.

-We plot the results so that we can compare marker noisy trajectories, with real marker trajectories and estimated marker trajectories.
+In this example, 500 shooting nodes are defined.
+As the size of the mhe window is 10, we perform 490 iterations to solve the complete problem.
+For each iteration, we take in account the new marker trajectory so that we simulate a real time data acquisition, we update the list of objectives, we solve the problem with the new frame added to the window, we discard the oldest frame from the window with the `warm_start_mhe` function, and we save it.
+We plot the results and we compare estimated data to real data.
-We also plot estimated states and real states.

 ## Acados
 In this section, you will find three examples to investigate `bioptim` using `acados`.